 7. Remember that NO company wants layoffs or cutbacks.
 In an ideal world, there would be no business cycles, we would just get more and more profitable and no one would ever lose a job unwillingly.
 But we don’t live in an ideal world.
 If you can show some empathy toward your boss in an honest and supportive way, you may be able to salvage your job or at least get a great reference for your next interview.
 Don’t burn bridges.
 You may have to retreat back across them someday.

 8. Network.
 Network.
 Network.
-Get your Rolodex, your contacts file, your collection of business cards and make some phone calls to see what’s available that might be a match for you.
+Get on LinkedIn, get your Rolodex, your contacts file, your collection of business cards and make some phone calls to see what’s available that might be a match for you.
 There ARE jobs out there, but the competition for them is becoming more intense.
 NOW’S the time to call in favors or seek help from people you’ve developed a relationship with.
 Don’t be shy.

 9. Consider a creative leap.
 If the inevitable happens and you do lose your job, consider moving to a different kind of job.
 This could be your chance to start fresh.
 Maybe this is your chance at entrepreneurship.
 Don’t waste time in self pity, blame, or anything other than enough anger to force yourself to get out there and get something done.